 - What kind of housing is available?

-- Does the program sponsor appear to be a bona fide study abroad organization, or does its major interest appear elsewhere (travel sales, for instance)?
+- Does the program sponsor appear to be a bona fide education abroad organization, or does its major interest appear elsewhere (travel sales, for instance)?

 - Is a comprehensive orientation program provided for student participants?